gravitational/gravity/docs/6.x/pack.md

           - profile: db
             count: 2

-      # "large" flavor: 250+ requests/second with 3 DB nodes and 5 regular nodes
       - name: "large"
-        description: "250+ requests/sec"
+        description: "More than 250 requests/sec"
         nodes:
           - profile: worker
             count: 5
           - profile: db
             count: 3

-  # This directive allows the application vendor to supply custom installer steps (screens)
-  # An installer screen is a regular web page backed by a Kubernetes service.
-  #
-  # In this case, after the installation, the installer will redirect user to the "Setup"
-  # endpoint defined above.
+  # If additional installation UI screens are needed, they can be packaged as Kubernetes
+  # services and you can list their Kubernetes endpoint names below:
   setupEndpoints:
     - "Setup"

-# Node profiles section describes the system requirements of the application.
+# The node profiles section describes the system requirements of the application.
 The
 # requirements are expressed as 'server profiles'.
 #
 # Gravity will ensure that the provisioned machines match the system requirements